bennycheung/bennycheung.github.io/_posts/2020-08-21-dempster-shafer-theory-for-classification.md

 offers an alternative to traditional probabilistic theory for the mathematical representation of uncertainty.
 The significant innovation of this framework is that it allows for the allocation of a probability mass to sets or intervals as opposed to mutually exclusive singletons.
 In contrast, Bayesian inference requires some a priori knowledge and is unable to assign a probability to ignorance.
 D-S is a potentially valuable tool for the evaluation of risk and reliability in engineering applications when it is not possible to obtain a precise measurement from experiments, or when knowledge is obtained from expert elicitation.
-An important aspect of D-S theory is the combination of evidence obtained from multiple sources and the modeling of conflict between them.
+An important aspect of D-S theory is the combination of evidence obtained from multiple sources and the modelling of conflict between them.

 The motivation for selecting D-S theory can be characterized by the following reasons [[SF02]](#SF02):